seancorfield/honeysql/doc/clause-reference.md

 ["WITH stuff (id, name) AS (VALUES (?, ?), (?, ?))
 SELECT id, name FROM stuff" 1 "Sean" 2 "Jay"]
 ```

+> Note: you must use the vector-of-vectors format for `:values` here -- if you try to use the vector-of-maps format, `VALUES` will be preceded by the column names (keys from the maps) and the resultant SQL will be invalid.

 `:with-recursive` follows the same rules as `:with` and produces `WITH RECURSIVE` instead of just `WITH`.

 ## intersect, union, union-all, except, except-all